microsoft/Distill-MOS/README.md

 <h1 align="center">Distillation and Pruning for Scalable Self-Supervised Representation-Based Speech Quality Assessment</h1>

 This repository contains sample code and weights accompanying the paper "Distillation and Pruning for Scalable Self-Supervised Representation-Based Speech Quality Assessment".

-## Intended Uses

-### Primary Use Cases

-The model released in this repository takes a short speech recording as input and predicts its perceptual speech quality by providing an estimated mean opinion score (MOS).
-The model is much smaller than other state-of-the-art MOS estimators, providing a trade-off between parameter count and speech quality estimation performance.
-The primary use of this model is to reproduce results reported in the paper and for research purposes as a relatively light-weight MOS estimation model that generalizes across a variety of tasks.

-### Use Case Considerations and Model Limitations

-The model is only evaluated on the tasks reported in the paper, including deep noise suppression and signal improvement, and only for speech.
-The model may not generalize to unseen tasks or languages.
-Use of the model in unsupported scenarios may result in wrong or misleading speech quality estimates.
-When using the model for a specific task, developers should consider accuracy, safety, and fairness, particularly in high-risk scenarios.
-Developers should be aware of and adhere to applicable laws or regulations (including privacy, trade compliance laws, etc.) that are relevant to their use case.

-***Nothing contained in this Model Card should be interpreted as or deemed a restriction or modification to the license the model is released under.***
+Distill-MOS is an compact and efficient speech quality assessment model learned from a larger SSL-based speech quality assessment model.

 ## Usage
 ### Local Installation